 1. The NF Service Consumer shall send a PATCH request to modify an "Individual IMS Session" resource in the IMS AS.
 The modification may be for adding, updating or deleting a media in the existing IMS session.

 For adding, removing or updating a media in an existing ImsSessionInfo, the payload body of the PATCH request shall contain an "add", "remove" or "replace" PATCH operation respectively, with one item of the attribute "mediaInfoSet" of the ImsSessionInfo.
 The IMS AS shall use the mediaId to check whether the operated media exists in the IMS session.

+If the payload of the PATCH request includes the "notifUri" and "notifCorrelationId" within the "ImsSessionInfo" data type, this request creates an implicit subscription to IMS session event notification related to this session.

 2a.
 On success, if the change is to delete the existing media and IMS AS accepts the request change, the IMS AS shall return the status code 204 No Content.